aiqbal34/GitGud/README.md

 ### Aariz Iqbal:
 Done:
-- Created the backend and database
+- worked on the ai api and finished connecting all the views
-- Created authorization UI flow
+- added the matching feature
-- Implemented the registration process
+- fixed bugs in the ui

 To Do:
-- Fetch and display user profiles from the database
+- fix more bugs in the ui and work on the filterstion feature when doing a make team

 Blocks: